jrgrant/hass_ids_hyyp/README.md

 # Features

+- Supports "Cell phone" type push notifications from IDS.
+These are the same as the notifications that you'd normally receive on your cellphone
+    - Notification summary is shown in `sensor.[site]_ids_push_notifications`
+    - You can for example add a push notification automation to get "instant" notifications similar to the IDS app.

 - Supports multiple sites and multiple partitions which are linked to your IDS Hyyp account.
 - Supports the "Alarm Control Panel" entity which is part of home assistant
 - Bypass of individual zones via switch entities